Are you a fan of Moroccan cuisine!? Do you know what is the best Moroccan dish!? I invite you to discover the incomparable Moroccan Berber couscous!

 Historically, couscous is linked to all the countries of North Africa where Berbers live.
-According to The culinary historian Lucie Bolens, the first couscoussiers were found in tombs dating back to the period of the Berber king Massinissa; between 238 and 149 BC.
+According to The culinary historian Lucie Bolens, the first Couscoussiers were found in tombs dating back to the period of the Berber king Massinissa; between 238 and 149 BC.
 Berbers have been steaming their couscous for many centuries.
 They have used many types of grains to make their couscous granules such as corn and barley.
-Over the years, the traditional dish has flourished and has spread quickly to become one of the famous dishes in international cuisine.
+Over the years, the traditional dish has flourished and has spread quickly to become one of the most popular foods in the world.

 In Morocco, couscous represents the rich diversity of Moroccan culinary heritage.
 It is a symbolic dish that reflects the cultural identity of the country.
 For Moroccans, this authentic meal is a symbol of hospitality, sharing, and generosity.
 It is prepared in many varieties, but the most known are “Abaddaz” made with corn semolina and fish, basically swordfish or curd, “Bidaoui” made with seven vegetables, ‘Khlea‘, and meat, “Seffa” which is a sweet couscous prepared with dried fruits and flavored with cinnamon, and “Belboula” made from barley semolina.

 This article is about one of the best types of couscous in Morocco; Moroccan Berber couscous “Ibriyn” or “Seksu”.
 Besides its originality, this slow cooker recipe is extraordinarily tasty.
 You just need some semolina, fresh vegetables, good meat (beef, lamb, or chicken), olive oil, without forgetting aromatic spices and herbs to make your sauce full of natural flavors.
 I will share with you the simplest recipe to prepare your own ‘seksu’ like a Moroccan!